willDDDD/FWD-summer-keywordextraction/README.md

 Run ./auto_phrase.sh in the terminal to get important terms with important score

+After running, go to AutoPhrase-master/models/DBLP/AutoPhrase.txt to download the result

 ## Step 3: Using the list of important terms from Step2 as the input query for Domain-relevance measurement, choosing the certain domain to measure(cs/math/phy) and get the relevance score for each important term.